 3.4 Termination.
 Your rights under this Agreement will automatically terminate without notice if you fail to comply with any of its terms.
 In case of such termination, Amazon may immediately revoke your access to Alexa without refund of any fees.
 Amazon's failure to insist upon or enforce your strict compliance with this Agreement will not constitute a waiver of any of its rights.

 3.5 Applicable Law.
 This Agreement is governed by and construed in accordance with the laws of the Grand Duchy of Luxembourg without giving effect to any principles of conflicts of laws, and the application of the United Nations Convention of Contracts for the International Sale of Goods is expressly excluded.
-If you are a consumer and have your habitual residence in the EU, you additionally enjoy the protection afforded to you by mandatory provisions of the law of your country of residence.
-We both agree to submit any dispute or claim arising from or relating to this Agreement, Alexa, the Amazon Alexa App, and the Software, to the non-exclusive jurisdiction of the courts of the District of Luxembourg City, which means that you may bring a claim to enforce your consumer protection rights in connection with this Agreement in Luxembourg or in the EU country in which you live.
+If you are a consumer and have your habitual residence in the EU or the UK, you additionally enjoy the protection afforded to you by mandatory provisions of the law of your country of residence.
+We both agree to submit any dispute or claim arising from or relating to this Agreement, Alexa, the Amazon Alexa App, and the Software, to the non-exclusive jurisdiction of the courts of the District of Luxembourg City, which means that you may bring a claim to enforce your consumer protection rights in connection with this Agreement in Luxembourg or in the country in which you live.

 3.6 Exclusion of Liability.
 Without limiting the exclusion of liability in the Amazon.co.uk Conditions of Use and Sale, our or our licensor’s aggregate liability to you for compensation under this Agreement with respect to any claim (in addition to any rights to obtain a repair, replacement or refund via your statutory rights) will not exceed fifty pounds sterling (£50.00).
 Nothing in this paragraph affects your statutory rights as a consumer or any liability for death, personal injury, or fraud.